 People and brands who find the sweet spot of content creation and content curation are successful on social media and with content marketing.
-According to Curata, more than 50 percent of marketers who curate content enhance their brand visibility, thought leadership, search engine optimization (SEO) and website traffic.
-If you want to learn more about content curation, you may want to read the beginner’s guide to content curation, a busy person’s guide to the content curation and/or 5 ways to succeed with content curation.
+According to Curata, more than 50 percent of marketers who curate content enhance their brand visibility, thought leadership, search engine optimization (SEO), and website traffic.
+If you want to learn more about content curation, you may want to read the beginner’s guide to content curation.
+You could also read a busy person’s guide to the content curation or 5 ways to succeed with content curation.

 What is the difference between content curation and content aggregation?

 Content curation uses the human touch while content aggregation uses a computer.
 If you are using a computer you are doing content aggregation through automation and algorithms to find content.
-Content curation is a process where you hand pick the best content and share it with your audience through social media, your website or blog.
+Content curation is a process where you hand pick the best content.
+Then you share it with your audience through social media, your website or blog.
 You should read how do content curation and content aggregation differ?

 5 content curation resources